SukritanGupta/Github_practice/README.md

 git branch -a --> to list all the branches in local and remote

 ## to delete the branch
-git branch -d branchName --> to delete branch locally\ git branch -D branchName ---> to delete branch forcefully in local\ git push origin --delete branchName
+git branch -d branchName --> to delete branch locally <br  />
+git branch -D branchName ---> to delete branch forcefully in local <br  /> git push origin --delete branchName

 ## status
 git status ---> tells about current branch , and about the stagging area.

 ## fetch commands :
-git fetch originName
+git fetch originName <br />
-git fetch --all --> to fetch all changes from remote\
+git fetch --all --> to fetch all changes from remote <br  />
-git fetch --tags --> to fetch the details from particular tags\ git fetch --prune --> if branch is delete from remote repo then to delete it from local repo
+git fetch --tags --> to fetch the details from particular tags <br  />
+git fetch --prune --> if branch is delete from remote repo then to delete it from local repo

 ## pull command